-Obtaining credit reports and credit scores can cost money.
-If you're ordering them frequently throughout the credit repair process, you could spend over a hundred dollars.
-Good thing there are places that you can get your credit report and credit score for free or a minimal fee.
+Credit reports and credit scores can cost money.
+If you're ordering them frequently throughout the credit repair process, you can easily spend over a hundred dollars.
+Good thing there are places that you can get your credit report and credit score for free or inexpensively.